WVBBTS Athlete Support Credit Program Information & Policy

 - Any member who’s requirement is not met by the end of the season (and who has not payed the fee in advance), will be charged $400 per unfulfilled worker credit.
 This payment will be due 30 days from the date of invoice.
 If this amount is not received prior to the start of the 2018/2019 winter season then the member will not be allowed to join the Club or WVA until payment is received.

-Sign Ups will be held online, starting on a date to be determined (usually late November).
+Sign Ups will be held online, starting on December 4, 2017.
 Members will receive an email with information for the start/opening time and date for the sign up process.